 Unfortunately wisdom is far from some Christians

 This is because many so called Christians are, only, religiously gallivanting around absent proper wisdom.
-While some have been brainwashed, others have suspended their common sense with religious activities – to their own detriment.
+While some have been brainwashed, others have suspended their common senses with religious activities – to their own detriment.

 Originally, being a believer in Christ is supposed make one an example for people in the world not only in religious matters but in all facets of life (Matthew 5:13-16) but the reverse is the case for many believers; Christians constituting nuisances to their environment has become common in the society today.
 As a matter of fact, some Christians (predominantly in Africa) still believe that there is witchcraft in technology and would dare not aim at attaining quality standard of living not to talk of family planning (which they see as rebellion against God’s mandate in Genesis 1:18).